 History of Cuba

 The political and economic isolation of Cuba from the United States created an economic freeze for Cuba.
 Batista’s economic development was due to an economic reliance from the United States.
 Therefore, Cuba lost its biggest partner for petroleum, food, and technology.
-Without these resources Cubans did not have the petroleum to fuel its agriculture machineries, cars, and in essence its economy.
+Without these resources, Cubans did not have petroleum to fuel its agriculture machinery, cars, and in essence its economy.

-This cease of imports from the Soviet Union led to the ‘special period’ in Cuba where Cuba exhibited an economic depression.
-The collapse of Cuba’s heavily industrialized and import dependent food system collapsed and an economic crisis ensued in 1989.
+This ceases of imports from the Soviet Union led to the ‘special period’ in Cuba where Cuba exhibited an economic depression.
+The collapse of Cuba’s heavily industrialized and import-dependent food system collapsed and an economic crisis ensued in 1989.
 Cuba’s society was paralyzed from the loss of resources for its transportation, industrial and agricultural systems.